-Now, it may look like I am in an enviable position, running a profitable, growing, low-maintenance software business serving adoring customers.
+Now, it may look like I am in an enviable position, running a profitable, growing, and low-maintenance software business with customers who adore us.
 But for years, I considered myself a failure.

-At my lowest point, I had to lay off 75 percent of my company, including many of my best friends.
+At my lowest point, I had to lay off 75% of my company, including many of my best friends.
 I had failed.